moby/moby/docs/extend/index.md

 aliases:
 - /engine/extend/
 description: Develop and use a plugin with the managed plugin system
-keywords:
-- API, Usage, plugins, documentation, developer
+keywords: "API, Usage, plugins, documentation, developer"
 title: Managed plugin system
 ---